MatthewDZane/UnrealQRCodeScanner/README.md

 In the OpenCV Scene Capture C++ version, the image capture and the QR code functions are run in a thread seperate from the game thread using the Scene Capture QR Code Worker class, which contains all the funtions related to both ZBar and ZXing.
 This was implemented with multithreading to maintain a good frame rate.

+This actor also will also draw a box around the scanned QR codes and display them in the game space.

 The Blueprint version inherits from the C++ version.
 The Blueprint version id designed to be used in game.

 ### AR Test Level